jonmbake/matomo-ansible/README.md

 ## Provisioning Production Site

+* Requires [Vagrant](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) to be installed.

-First make sure there is a remote _Ubuntu 18.04_ instance that you can ssh into, e.g. `ssh root@my-ubuntu-instace.com`.
+First make sure there is a remote _Ubuntu 18.04_ instance that you want to install Matomoo on.
+Also, make sure you can ssh in, e.g. by running the comman `ssh root@my-ubuntu-instace.com`.

 Then make sure to update the inventory `prod` entry: